 The 911 emergency phone system was put into place and in 1981 the City worked with all residents to assure correct addresses were being used for police and fire responding to calls for service.

-On April 6, 1981, the City Council adopted Ordinance Number 80-48, which approved the City Code of the City of Ham Lake.
+On April 6, 1981, the City Council adopted Ordinance No. 80-48, which approved the City Code of the City of Ham Lake.

 The City Council upgraded its comprehensive plan and submitted it to the Metropolitan Council in 1983.
-Following approval of the Metropolitan Council the City Council adopted it on May 7, 1984.
-The Metropolitan Council stated that they would continue to take every opportunity to encourage the City’s compliance with their recommendation that residential lots should be a minimum 10 acres in size, as there was no municipal sewer and water available.
-The City Council did not agree with the Metropolitan Council and continued residential development at 2.5 acre lot sized and later adopted a one-acre minimum lot size based on the ability to provide adequate area to accommodate an on-site septic and well systems.
+Following the approval of the Metropolitan Council, the City Council adopted it on May 7, 1984.
+The Metropolitan Council stated that they would continue to take every opportunity to encourage the City’s compliance with their recommendation that residential lots should be a minimum of 10 acres in size, as there was no municipal sewer and water available.
+The City Council disagreed with the Metropolitan Council and continued residential development at a 2.5-acre lot size and later adopted a one-acre minimum lot size based on the ability to provide adequate area to accommodate on-site septic and well systems.

 In 1985 the population of the City of Ham Lake was 8,730.
 The 2010 census showed a population of 15,296.

-Since 1985, there has been a large growth in commercial and residential developments and some of those original businesses like Soderquist’s Market still are open.
-There still are many descendants of the original pioneer families living here.
+Since 1985, there has been a large growth in commercial and residential developments and some of the original businesses like Soderquist’s Market are still open.
+There are still many descendants of the original pioneer families living here.

 In 2008 the Comprehensive Plan was again updated.
 All cities in the seven-county metropolitan area must coordinate their planning with the Metropolitan Council and update their comprehensive plans every ten years.
 The 2008 Ham Lake Comprehensive Plan had two functions.
 One was to create policies and plans to implement its own vision for growth.
 The other was to coordinate with the regional planning needs of the Metropolitan Council and implement specific policies to address regional planning issues.
-This plan update responded to the regional requirements to plan for growth and development of Metropolitan Council’s 2030 Regional Development Framework and this has a 22-year planning horizon.
+This plan update had a 22-year planning horizon that responded to the regional requirements to plan for growth and development of the Metropolitan Council’s 2030 Regional Development Framework.

-All properties are still served by on-site wells and individual septic systems and residential lots are a minimum of one acre, which contributes to the feeling of “country living”.
-The City now has 25 parks (including a second large regional park on Ham Lake) 140 miles of roads, and is still able to maintain the lowest tax capacity rate in Anoka County!
+All properties are still served by on-site wells and individual septic systems and residential lots are a minimum of one acre, contributing to the feeling of “country living.”
+The City now has 25 parks (including a second large regional park on Ham Lake), 140 miles of roads, and is still able to maintain the lowest tax capacity rate in Anoka County!